 Check out our archaeological tour packages to visit the remaining of this ancient city.

-Collecting sand from the river bed in Jaflong. ©Photo Credit: Raw Hasan
+People collecting sand from the riverbed in Jaflong. © Photo Credit: Raw Hasan.

 Check out our Sylhet and Srimangal tour packages to visit the attractions of Sylhet.